To guide medical staff with the assessment and management of immune thrombocytopenic purpura (ITP).

 No treatment is necessary unless there is significant bleeding

-The decision whether to treat or not must be made by the General Paediatric Team.
-Treatment can include steroids and intravenous immunoglobulin.
+Treatment (must be decided by a General Paediatric Team) may include oral steroids and intravenous gamma globulin.
 These drugs do not influence the natural history of the disorder but can acutely raise the platelet count.

 Discuss the management of these patients immediately with the on call General Paediatric Consultant and Paediatric Clinical Haematologist (and the General Surgical Team, Neurosurgical Team, ENT Surgical Team if required).